How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Effects on the Buttocks

 The two fleshy protuberances forming the lower and back part of the trunk, the buttocks are made primarily of fatty tissue, which decreases after massive weight loss.
-The loss of excess tissue in the buttocks can result in sagging skin in the area, with the amount depending on the amount of weight loss and the speed at which the weight was lost.
+The loss of excess tissue in the buttocks can result in loose skin in the area, with the amount depending on the amount of weight loss and the speed at which the weight was lost.

 Effects on the Hips